senoramarillo/roommgmt-react/README.md

 [Spring Boot](https://spring.io/projects/spring-boot) version 2.5.12

-# Git Struktur
+# Git structure
 * [./src/](src/) - Source code

-# Projektbeschreibung
+# Project description

-Dies ist das Basisprojekt für die "Room Management"-Übung.
-Ziel dieser Übung ist der Einsatz der in den vorherigen Schulungen vermittelten Inhalte zu den Themen Architektur und Entwicklung mit dem Spring-Framework.
-Dabei werden insbesondere die folgenden Technologien eingesetzt:
+This is the basic project for the "Room Management" exercise.
+The goal of this exercise is to apply the content taught in the previous courses on the topics of architecture and development with the Spring framework.
+In particular the following technologies in particular:

 * Spring Framework
   * Spring Boot
   * Spring REST
   * Spring Data JPA
 * JPA (Hibernate)
-* Unit-Tests mit JUnit, Mockito und AssertJ
+* Unit-Tests with JUnit, Mockito und AssertJ

-## Funktionale Anforderungen
+## Functional requirements

-Die finale Applikation soll eine klassische Stammdatenbearbeitung (CRUD) inkl. einiger Suchoperationen über eine REST-API anbieten.

----

-🚦 **Wichtig**: Die Implementierung der Entität `Meeting` ist ein optionaler Bestandteil.

----

-Das Domain-Model besteht aus drei Entitäten:
+The final application should offer classic master data processing (CRUD) including some search operations via a REST API.

+The domain model consists of three entities:
-* `Building`: Repräsentiert ein Gebäude
+* `Building`: Represents a building.
-* `Room`: Repräsentiert einen Raum.
-Dieser ist einem Gebäude zugeordnet.
-* `Meeting` (optional): Repräsentiert ein Meeting/Vortrag/Veranstaltung und ist einem Raum zugeordnet.

-Die erforderlichen Attribute der Entitäten werden nachfolgend aufgelistet.
+* `Room`: Represents a room.
+This is associated with a building.
+* `Meeting` (optional): Represents a meeting/lecture/event and is associated with a room.
+The required attributes of the entities are listed below.

-### Entität Building
+### Entity Building

-Ein Gebäude hat die folgenden natürlichen Attribute:
+A building has the following natural attributes:
-* Gebäudenummer
+* Building number
-* Optionale Beschreibung
+* Optional description
-* Ein Flag, ob ein öffentlicher Zugang möglich ist
+* A flag whether public access is possible.

 | Attribut        | Eigenschaften               |
 | --------------- | --------------------------- |